Water.org unveils $1 billion plan for water access at CGI

 It’s a message that echoed throughout the two-day conference.

-“The world needs heroes,” said Elevate Prize Foundation founder Joseph Deitch in announcing this year’s Catalyst Award winner, Nobel Peace Prize Winner Malala Yousafzai.

-Yousafzai said her Malala Fund plans to use the $250,000 award to add 80 new advocates for girls’ education in nine countries.
+“The world needs heroes,” said Joseph Deitch, founder of the Elevate Prize Foundation.
+Nobel laureate Malala Yousafzai won the foundation’s $250,000 Elevate Prize Catalyst Award, which the 2014 Nobel Peace Prize winner said she will use to add 80 new advocates for girls’ education in nine countries.
 She also plans to use the platform to raise awareness about the plight of girls in Afghanistan who, since the Taliban takeover, are no longer allowed in secondary schools.

 “Afghanistan girls have seen what it means to be educated,” she said.
 “They will fight.”